spencer-n1/New-Base44-Agent/wordpress-elementor-reference.md

 CSS class backgrounds and border-radius on Elementor column elements are unreliable because Elementor applies its own inline styles directly on the element.
 Those inline styles have higher specificity than even `!important` CSS rules in some cases.
 Setting `background_color`, `border_border`, `border_color`, and `border_radius` directly in the column's JSON settings forces Elementor to render them as widget properties — which always works.
 If you are about to write `border-radius` in CSS for a card column — stop.
 It goes in `col()`.

+### Why Card Gap Requires Triple-Redundancy

+The gap between cards is controlled by THREE possible places:

+1. **Container's `flex_gap` in JSON** — Elementor sets this as an inline style
+2. **Elementor's default gap** — varies by container type
+3. **CSS targeting the container data-id** — overrides everything

+**The problem:** If you only set gap in JSON, Elementor might add its own conflicting styles.
+If you only set in CSS, you need the container data-id.

+**The solution (triple-redundancy):**
+1. Document gap in Content Map (measured from reference)
+2. Set in JSON as `flex_gap`
+3. Extract container data-id
+4. Enforce in CSS with `!important`

+This triple-redundancy ensures the gap is exactly what you measured.

 ### Why nth-child Breaks on Sections and Containers

 Elementor wraps sections and containers in extra divs during rendering.
 The actual DOM structure has more elements than the JSON structure, which means nth-child indexes don't match what you'd expect from the JSON.
 Always use `data-id` selectors. **Exception:** nth-child IS safe on `.elementor-column .elementor-widget-heading` because columns don't inject extra wrapper divs between their direct widget children.